 Uses Of Cyclosporine For Dogs

-While cyclosporine for dogs is primarily used to treat atopic dermatitis, it can also be prescribed for a variety of other condition caused by an immune system response.
-Several immune mediated disorders, such as hemolytic anemia, perineal fistula, and keratoconjunctivitis sicca can also be treated with the drug, and it is sometimes prescribed after kidney or bone-marrow transplants to prevent the immune system from rejecting the new tissue.
+The drug can also treat several immune mediated disorders, such as hemolytic anemia, perineal fistula, and keratoconjunctivitis sicca, and vets sometimes prescribe it after kidney or bone-marrow transplants to prevent the immune system from rejecting the new tissue.

-Cyclosporine can be an alternative to certain steroids, which have some troublesome side effects, especially with long-term use.
+Cyclosporine can provide an alternative to certain steroids, which have some troublesome side effects, especially with long-term use.
 In terms of effectiveness, cyclosporine helps about 70 percent of allergic dogs, and about half see a reduction in skin lesions and itching.
-The drug is also used to treat asthma in felines, though it is not used for this purpose in dogs.

 Dosage Of Cyclosporine For Dogs